The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 11 -- Concretizing abstract process models.} Abstract process models are sometimes used to model processes at design time without providing the details necessary for execution.
+Abstract process models are sometimes used to model processes at design time without providing the details necessary for execution.
 This is a sensible approach when dealing with very dynamic scenarios.
-In these cases, it is possible to define the process but the abstract model has to be turned into a concrete model later before being executable, for example by discovering available services as well as the conditions in which these services may be used.
-Context also includes physical data about users, e.g., location, devices the user carries with him (e.g., smartphone), etc. For the discovery phase (see Figure 1), the semantics related to the services (i.e., what functionality can the service offer specially within the context of the process) should be available and it should be possible to reason over this for matchmaking purposes.
+In these cases, it is possible to define the process, but the abstract model has to be turned into a concrete model later before being executable, for example by discovering available services as well as the conditions in which these services may be used.
+Context also includes physical data about users, e.g., location, devices the user carries with him (e.g., smartphone), etc. For the discovery phase , the semantics related to the services (i.e., what functionality can the service offer especially within the context of the process) should be available and it should be possible to reason over this for matchmaking purposes.
 In addition, the services' discovery phase may lead to changes in the schema of the original abstract process.
 Examples of corresponding changes include the skipping of certain tasks initially planned in the process or the addition of new fragments (e.g., combining two or more services either in sequence or parallel to achieve the task goal).
-Despite all flexibility, this phase of instantiation presumes a given structure in form of the abstract process model.